 Gustavo Dudamel is driven by the belief that music has the power to transform lives, to inspire, and to change the world.
 Through his dynamic presence on the podium and his tireless advocacy for arts education, Dudamel has introduced classical music to new audiences around the globe and has helped to provide access to the arts for countless people in underserved communities.
-He currently serves as the Music & Artistic Director of the Los Angeles Philharmonic, and Music Director of the Opéra National de Paris and Simón Bolívar Symphony Orchestra.
+He currently serves as the Music & Artistic Director of the Los Angeles Philharmonic and Music Director of the Simón Bolívar Symphony Orchestra.

-Over the course of the COVID-19 global pandemic, Dudamel has committed even more time and energy to his mission of bringing music to people across the globe, firm in his conviction that the arts play an essential role in creating a more just, peaceful, and integrated society.
+Firm in his conviction that the arts play an essential role in creating a more just, peaceful, and integrated society, Dudamel has dedicated himself to the mission of ensuring that everyone has access to beauty.
 A landmark event was the highly anticipated launch of Symphony, a state-of-the-art immersive VR film experience designed as both a permanent exhibition in Barcelona and a touring exhibition in two mobile pop-up cinemas that will travel to hundreds of towns across Spain and Portugal, allowing tens of thousands of people to have access to the power of symphonic music.
-The LA Phil also released its groundbreaking Sound/Stage digital media initiative, featuring artists such as Billie Eilish, Father John Misty, Gabriela Ortiz, John Williams and Jessie Montgomery.
+The LA Phil also released its ground-breaking Sound/Stage digital media initiative, featuring artists such as Billie Eilish, Father John Misty, Gabriela Ortiz, John Williams and Jessie Montgomery.

 Mark Newbanks, Fidelio Arts Limited, London, firstname.lastname@example.org